Here’s a typical phone conversation at any faith-based or private school. Perhaps you’ve had it happen at yours:

 Yes.
 Four-digit numbers scare families.
 I can take my car for a state safety inspection, and it may need 2 tires, front brakes, an a sway bar bushing replaced, and my repair bill will run around $600.
 But if I add a transmission service, a front-wheel alignment and a radiator flush to get it ready for winter, my bill just went over $1,000.
 Then the conversation progresses to, “Well, what do I really need to do now?”

 Don’t be afraid to break the four-digit figure in to a daily or hourly figure.
 Monthly costs have always been talked about, and frankly, offering a 10-month payment plan is probably one of the worst things we can do when talking about our school’s tuition.
 How many times have you had a conversation with a parent that can’t afford that month’s tuition, but they’re driving a brand new luxury car?
 Do you know why?
 First, parents will still pay for “experiences” (which is why you need to use the above script that speaks to the “educational experience,”) and automobile retailers never talk about “owning” a car anymore.
 They speak to “driving” a car for a very “affordable” price.
 Usually, those monthly payments are a low-mileage lease payment with a hefty down payment and do not include monthly taxes.
-So when the television commercial says, “Drive a Mercedes for $359 a month,” realize that’s less than the $435 a month for 10 months they’ll pay for their child’s education, and then have to make the decision year after year…especially if there’s more than one child in the family.
+So when the television commercial says, “Drive a Mercedes for $359 a month,” realize that’s less than the $435 a month for 10 months they’ll pay for their child’s education (as stated in the phone call at the beginning of this article, and then have to make the decision year after year…especially if there’s more than one child in the family.

-To use the tuition number at the start of this article, there are approximately 990 hours of required instruction for each school year. $4,350 divided by 990 equals about $4.40 an hour – which is less than the daycare amount the parent said they were paying.
-If the parent is paying $25 a day for daycare, since there are 180 days in a school year, that’s a little over $24 a day – and that’s before any financial aid, tuition assistance, or scholarship funds are applied.
+There are approximately 990 hours of required instruction for each school year. $4,350 divided by 990 equals about $4.40 an hour – which is less than the daycare amount the parent said they were paying.
+If the parent is paying $25 a day for daycare, $4,350 is a little over $24 a day (considering there are 180 days in the school year), and that’s the full tuition, before any financial aid, tuition assistance, or scholarship funds are applied.

 You may be thinking, “This is great for an elementary school, but I’m at a high school, and our tuition is pushing the $10,000 figure.”

 If four-figures are scary to a parent, five is even scarier.
 Note the difference between “$9995” and “$10,000.”
 Also note there is no comma in the first figure.
-You need the comma when you move to five figures.
+Sometimes there is, and sometimes there isn’t.
+However, you need the comma when you move to five figures.

 And yet, that’s about $10 an hour before any financial aid is applied.
 Think of those things that parents pay $10/hour for, and bring that into the conversation…but not necessarily on your Web site.
-If you still feel you need to post your tuition, also be sure to post your cost of education, why the tuition represents an excellent value, and market the availability of need-based financial aid, scholarships and other incentives.
-If you’d like some sample verbiage, please send an email to firstname.lastname@example.org with the words “Tuition Verbiage” in the subject line.
+If you still feel you need to post your tuition, also be sure to share your cost of education, since in many cases, tuition is lower than the cost of education, so tuition is already represents an excellent value.
+Market the availability of need-based financial aid, scholarships and other incentives.

 Disclosing the cost of education is better than showing all the different permutations of tuition levels, additional child incentives, family cost, or other constructs that put a bunch of numbers on a page.
 That makes it look as if your school is all about the money rather than all about the educational experience.
-If you have families that can afford more than the announced tuition, they can be encouraged to make up the difference, and in so doing may be eligible to use that as a contribution (be sure to check with your tax professional).
-They may also work for a company that will match, double or even triple any contributions they make to the school.
+If you have families that can afford more than the announced tuition, they can be encouraged to make up the difference, and in so doing may be eligible to use that as a contribution (be sure to check with your tax professional or advisor before doing so).
+Those parents may also work for a company that will match, double or even triple any contributions they make to the school.

 Tuition, or amounts you pay instead of tuition.
 You can’t deduct as a charitable contribution amounts you pay as tuition even if you pay them for children to attend parochial schools or qualifying nonprofit daycare centers.
 You also can’t deduct any fixed amount you must pay in addition to, or instead of, tuition to enroll in a private school, even if it is designated as a “donation.”